-Duncan is a Special Counsel in the Dispute Resolution and Litigation practice group.
+Duncan is a partner in the Dispute Resolution and Litigation practice group.
 Duncan’s areas of expertise include property disputes, retail and commercial leasing disputes, insolvency disputes and complex commercial and contractual disputes.

 Duncan has extensive experience in the area of commercial dispute resolution acting for a wide range of clients in various sectors including property, retail and commercial leasing, insolvency, franchises, petroleum and corporate.

 He regularly acts for publicly listed companies, landlords and managers of shopping centres, property developers, retailers, petroleum operators, occupiers of commercial and industrial premises and other business enterprises on a variety of complex and often multifaceted legal matters.

 With experience in insolvency law, Duncan also acts for and advises creditors and interested parties in relation to rights and remedies in administration, receivership, liquidation and bankruptcy.

 Holding Redlich’s Government lawyers CLE intensive returns as an in-person half-day event.
 Our legal panel will discuss: practical approaches to professional responsibility and legal ethics, upcoming elections and the conventions around them, recent changes to the Privacy and RTI Act, evolutions in the work from home landscape and public sector employment - repudiation versus frustration.

 12 Mar 24 - Canberra